When the Moon Was Full: Critical response

 Parviz Jahed, a freelance film critic and filmmaker, wrote: "The film has been given a particular face by Narges Abyar and she will find a special place among women in the Iranian cinema, because she worked on a rare subject that the female filmmakers in Iran are loath to act on, and that is terrorism".
 Sociologist Emad Afrough said in an interview with Khabar Online that "the film accurately depicts Islamic extremism and the culture of the Baloch people".

-Journalist and screenwriter Keyvan Kasirian said about the film, "The new film of Narges Abyar is a romance in the face of extreme violence.
+Journalist and screenwriter Keyvan Kasirian said, "The new film of Narges Abyar is a romance in the face of extreme violence.
 Abyar's film has useful details, it transmits information on time, and despite its long history, it has a good rhythm and is not boring".
 Film critic Fariba Oshowi stated, "Narges Abyar, as in many of her past films, has been dreaming of a fairy tale of women in her country".

 Deborah Young of The Hollywood Reporter, who attended the Fajr International Film Festival, called the film "chilling, operatic storytelling".
 She writes: "It's not a perfect film – characters' viewpoints shift like the sands, undercutting the build-up of suspense, and even the two-hour-plus running time is too short to do justice to the Al-Qaeda scenes.
 But what is lacking in depth is made up for in the passionate directness of the filmmaking".